 Eat your greens

-Eat your greens is for those who have no desire to needlessly go blind when they get older.
+Eat your greens is for those who desire emphatically not to go blind when they get older; and are willing to do something about it now.
+There is no cure; only prevention makes sense.

-So what is it about our greens that makes eating them an imperative?
+So what is it about our greens that makes them an imperative?

 Summer garden kale is the best source of lutein, the phytochemical that helps prevent macular degeneration, cataracts and glaucoma.